We'll support you throughout your cancer journey

-Our Financial Advocates will review your insurance coverage and alert you to any potentially unexpected costs, and are available to meet with you to discuss financial issues and help to find assistance when needed.
-Click here for information.
+Our Financial Advocates will review your insurance coverage and alert you to any potentially unexpected costs, and are available to meet with you to discuss financial issues and help to find assistance when needed

-Free Reiki is offered by volunteer Jessica Jean Fletcher on Wednesdays from 8:00 am–Noon and Thursdays from Noon–3:00 pm.
+Free Reiki is offered by volunteer Jessica Jean Fletcher on Wednesdays from 8:00 AM–Noon and Thursdays from Noon–3:00 PM.
 Jessica will come to the patient.
-Call (207) 396-7760.
+Call (207) 303-3300.

 Other services, such as outpatient psychiatry and nutrition services, may be available to you depending on your insurance or a doctor's referral.
 Please speak to your care team for a referral to a trusted provider.

 Free resources at our Scarborough facility include: